New Jersey Third Grade Refrigeration Engineer (2‑C Blue Seal) License Practice Exam

 1 / 20

-What role does a fan play in a condenser unit?
+What role does the evaporator play in a refrigeration system?

 Next Question